 This episode of Communio Sanctorum is titled, “Look Who’s Driving the Bus Now.”

 I know some of this is a repeat of earlier material.
-Hang with me because we need to consider the background of players here.
+Hang with me because we need to consider the background of the players here.

 Ambrose was born into the powerful Roman family of Aurelius about 340 in the German city of Trier, which served at the time as the capital of the Roman province of Gaul.
 Both his parents were Christians.
 His father held the important position of praetorian prefect.
 His mother was a woman of great intellect & virtue.